May 18 - May 18, 2017

 Prof. Kirk S. Schanze, Editor-in-Chief, ACS Applied Materials & Interfaces

-Prof. Ellen R. Fisher, Associate Editor, ACS Applied Materials & Interfaces
+Prof. Ellen R. Fisher, Executive Editor, ACS Applied Materials & Interfaces

 Prof. Jun Lu, Associate Editor, ACS Applied Materials & Interfaces